zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Convert image file format.md

     When the conversion is complete, the target file appears in the directory where the source image file is located.

-## FAQ {#section_hkw_cgc_p2b .section}
+## Troubleshooting {#section_hkw_cgc_p2b .section}

-If errors occur during qemu-img installation and there are no clear prompts about the missing dependent libraries, you can run `pip install -r requirements.txt` to install all the dependent libraries based on the libraries shown in the file requirements.txt of cloud-init.
+If errors occur during qemu-img installation and there are no clear prompts about the missing dependent libraries, run `pip install -r requirements.txt` to install all the dependent libraries based on the libraries shown in the file requirements.txt of cloud-init.

 ## Next step {#section_yxz_vdc_p2b .section}